-Cats are more sensitive than dogs when it comes to essential oils, so it’s important to take care when using essential oils around your feline friends.
+Cats are more sensitive than dogs when it comes to essential oils because they self-groom.
+This means that cats are more likely to orally consume essential oils when they are diffused and spread into the air.
+So it’s important to take care when using essential oils around your feline friends.

-As cats have the ability to jump and climb, it’s important to ensure that any essential oils are kept out of reach of your feline as ingestion could be dangerous, even with the safest essential oils.
+Since cats also jump and climb, it’s important to ensure that any essential oils are kept out of reach of your feline as ingestion could be dangerous, even with the safest essential oils.

-The only essential oil which appears to have been properly researched when it comes to cats is lavender oil.
+The only essential oil that appears to have been properly researched when it comes to cats is lavender oil.

-A 2018 study investigated the effects of inhaling the aroma of lavender oil in hospitalised cats.
-One group was exposed to the scent of lavender oil whilst a control group was simply monitored.
+A 2018 study investigated the effects of inhaling the aroma of lavender oil in hospitalized cats.
+One group was exposed to the scent of lavender oil while a control group was simply monitored.
 The study found that the group which inhaled lavender essential oil for thirty minutes was significantly calmer, showing less signs of stress.
-This demonstrates the impact that lavender essential oil can have on the anxiety levels of cats.
+This shows the impact that lavender essential oil can have on the anxiety levels of cats.

 Which essential oils are toxic to pets?

-Although there are several essential oils which are safe to use around your pets, and some which can even provide therapeutic benefits, there are also many essential oils which can be toxic to your furry friends.
+Although there are several essential oils that are safe to use around pets, and some that can even provide therapeutic benefits, there are also a few essential oils that can be toxic to your furry friends.

 Essential oils toxic to dogs

 When it comes to essential oils and dogs, there are a few oils you should be particularly mindful of.
-Some of the essential oils which are toxic to dogs include:
+Oils that are known to be toxic to dogs are: